Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Boston; access via private network extensions.
+Direct Cloud On-Ramps0 — as of September 2025Nearest on-ramps are in Boston; access is via private network extension.

-Tax IncentivesYesState-level sales and use tax exemption for qualified data center equipment.
+Tax IncentivesYesDC-specific sales and use tax exemptions on qualified equipment are available.

-Sales Tax6.25% (as of Midyear 2025)Massachusetts statewide sales tax applies to non-exempt purchases.
+Sales Tax6.25% — as of Midyear 2025Massachusetts state sales tax applies to non-exempt purchases.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Worcester as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via dedicated circuits to Boston-area network hubs.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within Worcester data centers as of September 2025.
+Secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via dedicated circuits to facilities in the Boston metropolitan area.

-Bare Metal: Bare metal server options are available in the region, often provisioned from nearby data center hubs.
-Providers like phoenixNAP and ColoCrossing can serve Worcester-based requirements.
+Bare Metal Bare metal server options are available in the region, providing on-demand compute for businesses that require dedicated physical hardware.
+Providers like Hivelocity and ColoCrossing can service deployments in the area.

 Power Analysis